Sam Rayburn: Speaker of the House

+During the 1944 presidential campaign, President Roosevelt offered Speaker Rayburn the vice presidential nomination.
+Rayburn might have become president had he accepted Roosevelt's offer, but he rejected it.
+As the Speaker, Rayburn had already reached the pinnacle of his ambition.
+Ultimately, the Democratic vice presidential nomination went to Missouri Senator Harry S. Truman.

 In 1946, the Republicans swept the Democrats in the midterm elections, winning both the House and Senate.
 The Democrats lost 54 seats in the House.
 Rayburn felt that because he lost in such an overwhelming manner he should step down as House Democratic Leader and not be the Minority Leader in the upcoming congress (this would have likely ended in an early retirement for him before the end of the 1940s).
 He endorsed the northern Democrat John W. McCormack for Minority Leader, but there was a "draft Rayburn" movement initiated by President Truman, McCormack himself, and all the northern and southern Democrats.
-To all of the Democrats without Rayburn as their leader the Democratic Party would have been torn apart by inter-factionalism between northern and southern Democrats and liberal and conservative Democrats.
+Democrats feared that, without Rayburn as their leader, the Democratic Party would have been torn apart by inter-factionalism between northern and southern Democrats and liberal and conservative Democrats.
 Many people in Washington were then aware of how important Speaker Rayburn was to hold the Democratic Party together.
 Rayburn accepted the Minority Leader position and remained the House Democratic Leader for the rest of his life.
-To show how much they appreciated Rayburn to stay in office as House Democratic Leader, 142 House Democrats and 50 House Republicans surprised Rayburn with a special gift, a 1947 Cadillac.
+To show how much they appreciated Rayburn's decision to stay in office as House Democratic Leader, 142 House Democrats and 50 House Republicans surprised Rayburn with a special gift, a 1947 Cadillac.
 The House Speaker was provided a government-funded vehicle and the representatives felt bad that now Minority Leader Rayburn would have no car in Washington.
 Rayburn had a strict personal rule to never accept gifts more than $25 to avoid being bribed.
 The congressmembers circumvented this rule by combining their single $25 checks together to pay for the car.
 Rayburn returned all 50 Republican representatives' checks (to avoid a conflict of interest) but graciously thanked them for their gesture.